CastosHQ/Seriously-Simple-Podcasting/readme.txt

 7. Publish your podcast.
 8. The podcast admin menu location.
 9. Podcast episodes are shown in the At a Glance dashboard widget.
-10. Recent episodes widget
+10. Recent episodes widget.
-11. Single episode widget
+11. Single episode widget.
-12. Podcast series widget
+12. Podcast series widget.
+13. An example of the styled podcast RSS feed when viewed directly in the browser.

 == Changelog ==

+= 1.14.1 =
+* 2016-01-20
+* [TWEAK] Adding the latest podcast categories permitted on iTunes

 = 1.14 =
 * 2016-01-19